 Hai Hau longan cake

-After mixing the sticky rice flour with chicken eggs, it is rolled into balls and fried in a pan full of oil.
-Melt the white sugar, add the fried dough to coat the outside with sugar.
-The deliciousness and sweetness of the cake depends a lot on this layer of sugar.
+After mixing the sticky rice flour with chicken eggs, the mixture is rolled into balls and fried in hot oil.
+Melt the white sugar, then add the fried dough to coat the outside.
+The cake’s deliciousness and sweetness depend largely on this layer of sugar.

 Phu Ly Rice Rolls

-Diners eat it with sweet and sour fish sauce, with pickles made from kohlrabi, carrots and grilled meat seasoned to taste.
-The grilled meat is not too dry, not too fatty but fragrant, soft and sweet.
+Diners eat it with sweet-and-sour fish sauce, pickles made from kohlrabi and carrots, and grilled meat seasoned to taste.
+The grilled meat is neither too dry nor too fatty, but fragrant, soft, and sweet.
 Many tourists think that Phu Ly rice rolls are a combination of Thanh Tri rice rolls and Hanoi vermicelli with grilled pork.
-The dish has a unique flavor, making it different from other types of rice rolls in the country.
+The dish has a unique flavor, setting it apart from other rice rolls in the country.

 Voc Long wine

-The winemakers in Voc village are always loyal to a recipe for distilling wine.
-That is, they cook it with delicious specialty rice and ferment it with Vietnamese yeast consisting of 36 traditional Chinese herbs.
-From the time of fermenting, they have to wait 2 to 3 days for the yeast to rise before opening it.
-The rice wine is also cooked just right, not too dry or too mushy, beaten and cooled before sprinkling yeast, then put in a ceramic jar to ferment for 48 hours, when it is plump, then add water, after 2 nights then cook it into wine.
+The winemakers in the village of Voc are always loyal to a recipe for distilling wine.
+That is, they cook it with a delicious specialty rice and ferment it with Vietnamese yeast made from 36 traditional Chinese herbs.
+During fermentation, they have to wait 2 to 3 days for the yeast to rise before opening it.
+The rice wine is also cooked just right, not too dry or too mushy, beaten and cooled before sprinkling yeast, then put in a ceramic jar to ferment for 48 hours.
+When it is plump, add water; after 2 nights, cook it in wine.
 A jar costs from 120,000 VND.

-Hopefully the Vietdreamtravel guide has just provided above will be useful suggestions for your trip of explore Ninh Binh!
+Hopefully,the Vietdreamtravel guide provided above will be useful suggestions for your trip to explore Ninh Binh!

 Source: collected by An